suhanijindal/codevault/README.md

-# 🔒 CodeVault — On-Device AI Code Reviewer
+# CodeVault — On-Device AI Code Reviewer

-> **Built for the GPT Challenge Hackathon by Singularity × RunAnywhere**
+> **Built for the GPT Challenge Hackathon by Singularity x RunAnywhere**

 CodeVault is a mobile AI code reviewer that runs **100% on your device** — no internet, no API calls, no cost per review.
 Paste your code, pick a review mode, and get a detailed security/quality analysis powered by a local LLM.